 For constipation issues, many vets prescribe “laculose” an orange colored liquid sugar you give your cat orally to help loosen their bowels.
 Try the above diet suggestions with adding water, as well as an oil administration such as organic coconut oil, Vitamin E or fish oil before resorting to feeding your cats this chemically colored sugar.

 Lilies are poisonous to cats.
 As are many common house plants!
-Toxicity is a problem so research your plants to help keep your kitty safe by being aware, particularly at Easter when they are most popular.
+Toxicity is a problem so research your plants to help keep your kitty safe by being aware, particularly at Easter when lilies are most popular.
 If your cat likes chewing on your plants, get them some cat grass instead for them to munch on.
 Here is a listing of plants to watch out for: https://home.howstuffworks.com/green-living/plants-kill-cat-poinsettas.htm

 Bad breath?
 Drooling?
 Might be the sign of a sore tooth, a decay problem or something more.
 Best to have a vet determine the cause to make sure nothing is amiss.